 The assessment of the developed model library and the presentation of the library will be included in the module grade.
 More details will be given at the beginning of the course.

-T 7.58 Course: Digitalization of Products, Services & Production [T-MACH-108491]
+7.60 Course: Digitalization of Products, Services & Production [T-MACH-108491]

-Responsible:Dr.-Ing.
-Bernd PätzoldOrganisation:KIT Department of Mechanical Engineering
+Responsible: Dr.-Ing.
+Bernd Pätzold

-Part of: M-MACH-101283 - Virtual Engineering A M-MACH-105476 - Digitalization of Products, Services & Production
+Part of: M-MACH-105476 - Digitalization of Products, Services & Production